 Student groups are limited to hosting three (3) VLGS or public events per semester.
 This excludes holiday celebrations, student group meetings, academic events, and tabling.
 Collaborative events between two or more student groups are strongly encouraged.
-Additional requests for collaborative events outside of the three previously mentioned will be approved on a case-by-case basis by the OSA.
+Additional requests for collaborative events outside of the three previously mentioned will be approved on a case-by-case basis by the Office of Student Affairs.